SuryaSekhar14/Chat-App/README.md

 # Chat-App

 A python Chat Application using Socket Programming.

-To run use
+To run the encryption-decryption module use

 ```bash
 python3 -u test.py